caoimhegall/CBS-NLP-Final/README.md

 ______________________________________________________________________________________________

 ## Goodreads Reviews Data :books:
 For our project, we explored reviews for 1,000 books on Goodreads.
-We aim to create a generated review based on the reviews for each book.
+We aim to create a generated review trained on the reviews for each book.
+We also explore if extractive or abstractive summarization better generates coherent opinion-based summaries.

-### Problem Statement

 ### Research Question:
 _Can machine learning models effectively summarize multiple book reviews into a coherent, opinion-based summary?_